loadopoly/Loadopoly-OCR/README.md

 - **Automatic Geotagging:** Captures high-accuracy GPS coordinates with every scan.
 - **Zone Inference:** AI-powered environment classification (e.g., "Urban High Density", "Rural Agricultural").
 - **Landmark Detection:** Automatically identifies and links nearby POIs to the knowledge graph.

-### 🕸️ Knowledge Graphs & Database
-- **Dynamic Grouping:** Pivot your entire repository on the fly by **Source Collection**, **GIS Zone**, **NLP Category**, or **Rights Statement**.
-- **Tabular Dataframes:** High-performance table view with description-centric columns and exportable JSON/JSONL records.
-- **Semantic Canvas:** 2D/3D universe view of your entire corpus using force-directed graph algorithms.
-- **Global Corpus View:** Real-time access to the master repository of all contributed assets across the network.

-### 📦 Smart Marketplace
-- **Community Airdrops:** Admins can broadcast CC0 datasets as free "Community Drops" for all nodes to claim.
-- **Smart Deduplication:** Automatic analysis of bundle contents against local holdings to prevent redundant data acquisition.
-- **Fractional Sharding:** Dynamic shard supply that scales with the underlying database volume.

 ---